 This April is autism month

 Awareness only goes so far.
 What we’re looking for is change.

 This autism month, we have a challenge for employers.

 We dare you to think differently.
 We dare you to commit to making a change this year to understand neurodiversity and accept it in all of its uniqueness.

 We dare you to take action and recognise workplace adjustments and practices that you can implement to be more inclusive of neurodiversity.

 We dare you to see things from new perspectives.
 We dare you to take a good hard look at your staff diversity profile and see where you can improve.

 Diversity of ideas should be celebrated, not censored.
 We dare you to make different the new norm.

 Be part of the change

 Here at EPIC Assist, we believe that everyone has a right to meaningful employment.
 Our disability employment services are committed to helping businesses and people with disability connect.
-We have 30 years’ experience in moving and breaking down the barriers to meaningful employment, and we’re passionate about using our services to encourage a worldwide shift for diversity and inclusion.
+We have over 30 years’ experience in moving and breaking down the barriers to meaningful employment, and we’re passionate about using our services to encourage a worldwide shift for diversity and inclusion.